Pyde: A Post-Quantum, MEV-Resistant Layer 1 with Mysticeti-style Consensus

 Pyde does not invent every wheel.
 The chain stands on a foundation the rest of the industry built — and the strategic claim is not that other chains are wrong, but that the time has come to integrate the field's best ideas into a single greenfield design.

-• Ethereum invented the programmable blockchain and shaped most of the design vocabulary the field still uses: smart contracts, EVM execution semantics, the EIP process, EIP-1559, account-abstraction roadmap, the entire MEV literature.
+- Ethereum invented the programmable blockchain and shaped most of the design vocabulary the field still uses: smart contracts, EVM execution semantics, the EIP process, EIP-1559, account abstraction, the entire MEV literature.
 Pyde adopts the EIP-1559 base-fee + elastic-block design (with the priority-tip removal the encrypted mempool enables) and the EIP-style off-chain governance workflow.

 Where Pyde diverges — post-quantum-from-genesis, encrypted-mempool-by-default, equal voting, commodity hardware, the permissionless parachain layer with unified gas — is where the bet sits.
 Every chain in the comparison was built for the era it was built for.
 Pyde is the only chain in the table that needs no migration to ship all four properties.